-Phase response: The system remains coherent within +/- 15° between 200 Hz and 20 kHz
+Phase response: system remains coherent within +/- 15° between 200 Hz and 20 kHz

-Sensitivity for +4dBu: The 0dBu signal generates 100 dB SPL at 1 m
+Sensitivity at +4dBu: 0dBu signal generates 100 dB SPL at 1 m

-Position setting: Manual switches for LF Extension, LF trim, HF trim, Desk position
+Position adjustment: manual switches for LF Extension, LF trim, HF trim, Desk position

-LF extension: switch Sets the -3dB point of the frequency response at 40, 50 or 60 Hz
+LF extension: switch Sets the frequency response to -3dB at 40, 50 or 60 Hz

 Full DSP control

-The iLoud MTM is a compact, active studio monitor.
-Its size is 264x160x130mm, it weighs only 2.5 kg.
-The iLoud MTM features a linearization system that provides real-time performance improvement for great sound.
-The special design ensures optimal, even sound, which is one of the basic conditions for proper acoustics.
-With its compact dimensions, it fits practically anywhere.
-The rubber sole allows the speaker to be placed horizontally.
+The iLoud MTM is a compact active studio monitor.
+It measures 264x160x130mm and weighs only 2.5 kg.
+The iLoud MTM features a linearization system that provides real-time performance enhancement for superior sound.
+The special design ensures optimal, even sound dispersion, a prerequisite for good acoustics.
+Its compact size means it can fit virtually anywhere.
+The rubber base allows the speaker to be placed horizontally.
 The iLoud MTM can be tilted up to 20 degrees when placed on the table.

-It has a total power of 100 W and a maximum sound pressure of 103 dB.
-Thanks to the on-board DSP, the sound of the speaker is natural and realistic.
-Produces solid bass.
+With a total power of 100 W, the maximum sound pressure level is 103 dB.
+Thanks to the on-board DSP, the speaker sounds natural and realistic.
+It produces solid bass.

-The speakers look like three-way monitors, but actually have two-way/three speaker settings, so it includes two center speakers and one tweeter.
-This design provides a sound that minimizes ear fatigue.
-Other companies, such as Genelec and Pioneer, also use coaxial designs where the tweeter is located in the center of the subwoofer.
-Here, the center subwoofers are located on either side of the tweeter to provide a similar design and effect.
+The speakers look like three-way monitors, but in fact they have a two-way/three-speaker setup, so they include two midrange and one tweeter.
+This design provides a sound that minimises ear fatigue.
+Other companies-such as Genelec and Pioneer-use coaxial designs, with the tweeter in the centre of the woofer.
+Here, the mid-bass drivers are located on either side of the tweeter to provide a similar design and effect.

-Subwoofers are called midrange speakers, so you might think that subwoofers are not intense enough.
-In reality, however, they are designed with a bass enhancement of up to 40 Hz, and IK’s Physical Response Linearization (PRL) system is used to “achieve a balanced and definite low point”.
+The woofers are called midrange, so you might think that the bass is not intense enough.
+In fact, however, they are designed with a bass extension up to 40 Hz and use IK’s Physical Response Linearization (PRL) system to ‘achieve a balanced and distinct bass response’.

-The IKM boasts that the speakers are completely flat, neutral in response, but in fact the frequency response can be adjusted by calibration to suit the room, so that means they deliver accurate, flat sound regardless of the room.
+IKM boasts that the speakers have a completely flat, neutral response, but in fact the frequency response can be calibrated to suit the room, so this means they provide accurate, flat sound regardless of the room.

-These settings are very easy to make on MTM studio monitors.
-Simply connect the included ARC reference microphone to the back of the speakers and place it in the desired listening position.
-Hold down the button and each speaker will immediately calibrate itself to try to provide a response that compensates for the acoustics of the room.
+These adjustments are very easy to make on MTM studio monitors.
+Simply connect the supplied ARC reference microphone to the back of the speakers and place it in the desired listening position.
+Press and hold the button and each speaker will immediately calibrate itself to try to provide a response that compensates for the room acoustics.
 The process takes less than 30 seconds.
-Of course, for perfect acoustics, it is absolutely necessary to acoustically treat the walls of the room, especially in the case of a studio.
-Special sound-absorbing panels and diffusers specially developed for acoustic purposes are required.
-Only with the right studio acoustics can you produce sound materials that sound ideal in any room.
+Of course, for perfect acoustics, it’s essential to manage the acoustics of the walls in the room, especially in a studio.
+Special sound absorbing panels and diffusers, specially designed for acoustic purposes, are needed.
+Only with the right studio acoustics can sound materials be produced that sound ideal in any room.

-We tested the speakers in a very tiny home studio.
-Fortunately, the acoustics of the studio were ideal as leather membrane acoustic sound absorbing panels and QRD diffusers were placed on the walls.
-The compact IK Multimedia monitors sounded restrained compared to the width and depth of the larger, three-way Dynaudio Core 59 monitors, although the percussive depths were not lacking.
-We heard extensive sounds, silky smooth, tight mids and controlled bass.
-Compared to the much cheaper JBLs, MTMs are much more definite in the mid-range.
+We tested the speakers in a very small home studio.
+Fortunately, the acoustics of the studio were ideal, with leather membrane acoustic absorption panels and QRD diffusers on the walls.
+The compact IK Multimedia monitors sounded subdued compared to the width and depth of the larger, three-way Dynaudio Core 59 monitors, although there was no shortage of punchy bass.
+We heard extended tones, silky smooth, tight mids and controlled bass.
+Comparing them to the much cheaper JBLs, the MTMs are much more defined in the midrange.

-This small pair of studio monitors didn’t lag behind in sound compared to the larger models at all.
-Its size allows it to be easily accommodated even in very small studios.
-Its sound is absolutely appropriate for studio work, neutral enough.
-The sound field is a little less wide than on larger monitors, but that’s not a big deal.
-The basses were controlled.
-With the help of the calibration system, we can further optimize the sound.
-Overall, this is a great little speaker that we wholeheartedly recommend to everyone.
+This small pair of studio monitors is not at all inferior in sound compared to the larger models.
+Its size makes it easy to fit into even the smallest studios.
+The sound is absolutely right for studio work, with a sufficiently neutral tone.
+The soundstage is a little less wide than on the larger monitors, but that’s not a big problem.
+Bass was controlled.
+The calibration system can be used to further optimise the sound.
+All in all, this is a great little speaker that we heartily recommend to everyone.